-The sheltered tidal flat classification (ESI Ranking 9) is used to describe broad intertidal areas (Figure 10) normally consisting of mud and minor amounts of shell hash.
-The grain size of these shores typically is less than 0.0625 mm.
-Sheltered tidal flats are typically associated with prograding river mouths or eroding Gulf shores.
+The sheltered tidal flat classification (ESI Ranking 9) is used to describe broad intertidal areas (Figure 9) normally consisting of mud, sandy mud, muddy sand, and minor amounts of shell hash.
+The grain size of theses shores typically is less than 0.0625 mm.
+Sheltered tidal flats are typically associated with prograding river mouths.
 Recently deposited muddy tidal flats are soft and dynamic shores rich in newly developed habitat.
 Older muddy flats are firm and exhibit a stable marsh vegetation.
 The amount of exposed mud flat decreases as the density of marsh vegetation increases until eventually little exposed mud flat remains.
 In some areas, ESI 9 was used to denote sand flats (common on barrier islands) that are sheltered from wave energy by their slightly higher elevations.
 These flats are not effected by the daily tidal cycle but are subject to inundation by wind-generated tides.
 Because of the infrequent inundation of the flats, oil that covers sediment and vegetation remains on the surface and is not removed by tidal action.

-Figure 10.
+Figure 9.
 Example of a sheltered tidal flat.

-Sheltered tidal flats in Sabine Lake are associated with the Sabine River delta and in the Galveston Bay system, they are located along some bayous and creeks at the head of Galveston Bay.
-Sandy sheltered tidal flats are also common along the bay shore of west Galveston Island.
+Sheltered tidal flats on the margins of Mustang Island and Harbor Island are associated with the Corpus Christi Bay system, they are located at the head of Oso Bay and along Oso Creek.
+Sandy sheltered tidal flats are also common along the bay shore of North Padre Island.